Position: Executive Treasurer

 8. Prepares the annual budget with the assistance of the Executive Director.

-9. For a newly formed chapter, provides guidance to the Chapter Treasurer in establishing a chapter account and securing a tax identification number.
+9. For a newly formed chapter, Executive Director and/or Executive Treasurer will provide guidance to the Chapter Treasurer in establishing a chapter account and securing a tax identification number.

-10. Submits the Executive Treasurer’s report to the Executive Board at each Board meeting.
+10. Submits the Executive Treasurer’s report to the Executive Board at Board meetings upon request.
 Report approval will be sought, which includes accepting accounts that have been highlighted as being over budget.
 The Executive Treasurer will seek Executive Board review for any financial variances.

 11. Provides National Conference Chair with the conference budget and, with the Conference Chair, ensures that the conference stays within budget, unless approved by the Executive Board to go over budget.